veganpalsusto/palsusto-web-hugo-source/content/authors/limited_spring/_index.md

   - Vegan Mexican Bakery
 ---

-These vegan conchas are topped with a colourful vanilla sugar shell pattern.
+These vegan conchas are topped with a colourful vanilla sugar shell pattern and a delicate flower decoration.
-The image shows our **pink** with a flower pattern, but we make other colours and patterns.

-We release them on special occasions or when Zaibaa, our baker, is feeling extra creative!
+We released it on Spring, bringin some colour to our boxes!

 >Be on the lookout for this special pattern to appear!